-As the essence of inbound marketing revolves around attracting individuals by providing actionable solutions and expertise to help them sort their problems, you need to understand what kind of issues do your buyers run into.
+As the essence of inbound marketing revolves around attracting individuals by providing actionable solutions and expertise to help them sort out their problems, you need to understand what issues your buyers run into.

-So you’d probably be creating contents regarding why’s and how’s of building sites and approachable solutions to website issues.
+So you’d probably be creating content regarding the whys and hows of building sites and approachable solutions to website issues.

-You want to attract individuals and businesses who are more likely looking for creating a website and website-related problems that can become a lead.
+You want to attract individuals and businesses who are more likely looking to create a website and website-related problems that can become a lead.

 You must be able to understand what kind of people are looking for your content so that you can attract more of the right customers and not just everybody.

-And after you understand the kind of people looking for services that you can provide, use content strategy tools and rank for the topics that matters the most to your prospect.
+And after you understand the kind of people looking for services you can provide, use content strategy tools and rank for the topics that matter the most to your prospect.

-Some of the tools to attract your audiences are making Ads, videos, blog posts, and sharing them across social media and digital platforms.
+Some tools to attract your audiences are making Ads, videos, and blog posts and sharing them across social media and digital platforms.

 After you’ve successfully attracted individuals or businesses towards your content, the goal is to engage them through chatbots, messaging apps, or live chats.
-The articles or video contents may not always provide all the information that your leads are seeking for.
-Because you can know what and where your prospects are looking at your web page, you can use these chatbots and messaging apps to help them with what they are struggling.
+The articles or video content may not always provide all the information your leads seek.
+Because you can know what and where your prospects are looking at your web page, you can use these chatbots and messaging apps to help them with their struggles.

-And even if you cannot help them right away, you can always use their informations to produce premium content and notify them through any channels they are active at.
+And even if you cannot help them right away, you can always use their information to produce premium content and notify them through any channels they are active at.

-Use quotes to present your infographics, webinars, and deals, to support them.
-Engaging your customers, and guiding them; even if they are not buying anything from you can help you create brand loyalty and get your referrals.
+Use quotes to present your infographics, webinars, and deals to support them.
+Engaging your customers, and guiding them, even if they are not buying anything from you, can help you create brand loyalty and get referrals.

 Delight is the stage of inbound marketing that provides your customers with exceptional expertise and customer service.
-Understand that; it is the part that also allows you to convert your customers to become promoters for your business.
+Understand that; it is the part that also allows you to convert your customers into promoters for your business.

-Allocate informations and create a database that motivated your customers to choose you and your services over others and tailor your content to offer your expertise and solve their future needs or issues they might run into.
+Allocate information and create a database that motivates your customers to choose you and your services over others and tailor your content to offer your expertise and solve their future needs or issues they might run into.

 This will help you to create premium content for their problems and solutions that your prospects can share within their social network.